-- (1) A person must make a pledge of commitment to become an Australian citizen unless the person: - (a) is aged under 16 at the time the person made the application to become an Australian citizen; or - (b) has a permanent physical or mental incapacity at the time the person made the application to become an Australian citizen that means the person is not capable of understanding the nature of the application at that time; or - (c) is covered by subsection 21(6), (7) or (8). - Note: See section 27 for how the pledge is to be made. - (2) A person must not make a pledge of commitment before the Minister approves the person's application to become an Australian citizen.
+- (1) A person must make a pledge of commitment to become an Australian citizen unless the person: - (a) is aged under 16 at the time the person made the application to become an Australian citizen; or - (b) has a permanent or enduring physical or mental incapacity, at the time the person made the application to become an Australian citizen, that means the person: - (i) is not capable of understanding the nature of the application at that time; or - (ii) is not capable of demonstrating a basic knowledge of the English language at that time; or

+- (iii) is not capable of demonstrating an adequate knowledge of Australia and of the responsibilities and privileges of Australian citizenship at that time; or - (c) is covered by subsection 21(6), (7) or (8). - Note: See section 27 for how the pledge is to be made. - (2) A person must not make a pledge of commitment before the Minister approves the person's application to become an Australian citizen.
 A pledge of commitment made by the person before that time is of no effect.